-Among the almost endless variety of human wants, there is not one which makes itself so powerfully, and keenly felt, as the want of friendship - society - the intimate and constant communion of soul with soul.
+Among the almost endless variety of human wants, there is not one which makes itself so powerfully and keenly felt as the want of friendship-societythe intimate and constant communion of soul with soul.
 We all are conscious of it, the young especially.
 They have need of virtuous associates, whose conservative influence will always surround them; without these, their virtue has no security.
-We know how powerful the family influence, judiciously directed, is, to preserve one from the seductions of vice.
+We know how powerful the family influence, judiciously directed, is to preserve one from the seductions of vice.
 In the bosom of a family, with brothers and sisters around him, the young man spends the first years of his life.
-Parental kindness, sisterly and brotherly affection, and the sympathy of the family acquaintances, gratify all his social wants, and leave him nothing, in that direction to de-When he is ill, the most tender and self-sacrisire. ficing love watches over him, anticipates every want, and, without weariness or complaint, seeks to tranquillize his sleeping, or amuse his waking hours.

-charming state can not endure.
-Life is inexorable in its claims-its duties and responsibilities and labors A time must come when must be promptly met. every youth must be thrown back upon himselfleave the tranquil security of his father's home, and seek for himself a position among strangers.
-Now, when he is beyond the reach of this family influence beyond the reach of that tender providence which had so carefully guarded him from vice, and soothed his griefs, and sympathized with all his youthful aspirations and pleasures - when this influence ceases to surround him, what will take its place? what power will continue its ministry of love? what will be to him father, mother, brother, sister - HOME?
+Parental kindness, sisterly and brotherly affection, and the sympathy of the family acquaintances, gratify all his social wants, and leave him nothing in that direction to desire.
+When he is ill, the most tender and self-sacrificing love watches over him, anticipates every want, and, without weariness or complaint, seeks to tranquilize his sleeping, or amuse his waking hours.
+But this charming state cannot endure.
+Life is inexorable in its claims; its duties, and responsibilities, and labors must be promptly met.
+A time must come when every youth must be thrown back upon himself-leave the tranquil security of his father's home, and seek for himself a position among strangers.
+Now, when he is beyond the reach of this family influence-beyond the reach of that tender providence which had so carefully guarded him from vice, and soothed his griefs, and sympathized with all his youthful aspirations and pleasures-when this influence ceases to surround him, what will take its place? what power will continue its ministry of love? what will be to him father, mother, brother, sister-HOME?
 Will society?
 Alas! society, to its deepest core, is selfish, corrupt, unnatural, unloving!
-Society will not, and can not!
-He is in the heart of the great world - seductions and temptations are rife around him-ever and ever do they sing to him, more and more do they gain upon him, and now he is drawn to the very edge of the abyss-troops of foul fiends are preparing to plunge him headlong; but where is the saving, helping arm, the rescuing power, that can redeem him from his fearful peril?
+Society will not, and cannot!
+He is in the heart of the great worldseductions and temptations are rife around himever and ever do they sing to him, more and more do they gain upon him, and now he is drawn to the very edge of the abyss-troops of foul fiends are preparing to plunge him headlong; but where is the saving, helping arm, the rescuing power that can redeem him from his fearful peril?
 He stands on the brink of a precipice, fascinated by the Delilan songs of vice, dazzled by its golden splendor, entirely unconscious of that thunder-stream of ruin which foams and boils at his feet, as if impatient to engulf him in its burning tide!

-He is also in distress, and must suffer alone, with none to console him with a word of hope, of sympathy, or of love; he falls sick, and has no attention but such as money may purchase; he dies, and the cold eyes of strangers only, look upon his grave, if indeed, a grave he has.
+He is also in distress, and must suffer alone, with none to console him with a word of hope, of sympathy, or of love; he falls sick, and has no attention but such as money may purchase; he dies, and the cold eyes of strangers only look upon his grave, if indeed a grave he has.